izzat1496/EMBEDDED-SYSTEM/Week 10/MOTOR_SPEED_DIRECTION_CONTROL/README.md

-# Arduino Motor Speed Direction Control
+# Arduino DC Motor Speed and Direction Control

 This program is to control the speed and change the direction of motor